VanekPetr/investment-funnel/pfo/INTRODUCTION.md

 with the [Investment Funnel](https://github.com/VanekPetr/investment-funnel) open-source Python project.
 You can find more information about the project in the project's [README file](https://github.com/VanekPetr/investment-funnel/blob/main/README.md).

 In the following lines, you will find brief instructions on how to get started with the project.
+If you have any questions, please feel free to contact me at my email address `petrr.vanekk@gmail.com`.
+Additionally, during the second week of the course, I will provide an introductory lecture on Git and the Investment Funnel, where you will have the opportunity to ask questions as well.

 ## Prerequisites